 - Autonomous Vehicles: A Policy Preparation Guide (PDF) Draws out the language set forth in the National Highway Traffic Safety Administration's Federal Automated Vehicles Policy to present issues and questions for cities to consider as they navigate the ever-changing world of AV technology.

-- Technical Employment Notice (TEN) on Strategies to Meet One-Stop Career Centers' Business and Job-Seeker Customer Needs for Employment-Related Transportation Services A jointly issued TEN from the Employment and Training Administration and the Office of Disability Employment Policy to provide successful strategies to the public workforce system for connecting individuals with transportation to jobs and training and to help businesses access a diverse workforce.
+- Training and Employment Notice (TEN) on Strategies to Meet One-Stop Career Centers' Business and Job-Seeker Customer Needs for Employment-Related Transportation Services Jointly issued TEN from the Employment and Training Administration and ODEP to provide successful strategies for the public workforce system to connect job seekers with transportation to jobs and training.

 - Transportation for Workers with Disabilities: Widening Your Pool of Potential Talent (PDF) Details several actions employers can take to help employees with disabilities make use of different transportation options, such as encouraging ridesharing and providing employees with information about ADA complementary paratransit eligibility.

-- National Aging and Disability Transportation Center A program of the Federal Transit Administration (FTA) administered by Easterseals and the National Association of Area Agencies on Aging (n4a) that promotes the availability and accessibility of transportation options for older adults, people with disabilities, and caregivers.
+- National Aging and Disability Transportation Center National technical assistance center funded by DOT and run by Easterseals and the National Association of Area Agencies on Aging (n4a) to promote access to transportation options for older adults, people with disabilities, and caregivers.

-- Demand Response Transportation Fact Sheet (PDF) Provides an overview of Demand Response Transportation, a type of transportation that provides service at the passengerís request and is also called dial-a-ride or paratransit.
+- Demand Response Transportation Fact Sheet (PDF) Overview of Demand Response Transportation, also called dial-a-ride or paratransit, that provides service at the passenger's request.
 The publication provides best practice examples of demand-response programs, suggestions to enhance current practice, and references for further reading.